California Law on Internet Piracy

 - The owner or an authorized representative has given permission to freely disseminate the work electronically, via a cable system, or to a home satellite service.

-Implications for UCSD
+Implications for UC San Diego

 - Students, staff, and faculty are responsible for respecting copyrights and avoiding the illegal distribution of commercial works as described above.